ebsizzlin/burger/README.md

-# Node Express Handlebars - Eat A Burger
+# Node Express Handlebars - Eat-Da-Burger!

 ## Description

-A restaurant app that allows the user to input the names of the burgers they want.
+- Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

+- Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

+- Each burger in the waiting area also has a `Devour it!` button.
+When the user clicks it, the burger will move to the right side of the page.

+- The app stores every burger in a database, whether devoured or not.

 ## Tech Used

-HTML, JavaScript, Node.js, Express, Handlebars, MySQL
+HTML, JavaScript, Node.js, Express, Handlebars, MySQL, ORM

 ## Instructions